pixie-io/docs.px.dev/content/installing-pixie/02-quick-start.md

 order: 2
 ---

 Please review Pixie's [requirements](/installing-pixie/requirements) to make sure that your Kubernetes cluster is supported.

+These directions are for installing the hosted version of Pixie.
+A self-hosted install script is in the works.
+Track the status [here](https://github.com/pixie-labs/pixie/issues/238).

 ## 1. Signup